jayjay0317/Diabetes-ML-Pipeline-Analysis/README.md

 ## 🧪 How to Run

-This project uses Docker Compose to manage the multi-container environment.
+This project uses Docker Compose to manage the multi-container environment (recommended for consistent deployment).
 Follow these steps to set up and run the service locally.

 1. **Clone the Repository**:
    ```bash